dcshzj/nussucommit/pages/creation.md

 ## Past CREATION

-Last year, we partnered with NUSSU Welfare, NUS Development Office, and NUS Enterprise to host three problem statements:
+In the last CREATION, we partnered with NUSSU Welfare, NUS Development Office, and NUS Enterprise to host three problem statements:

 - Designing Welfare Diary for NUS students
 - Designing key visual for NUS Commencement 2020